Divajain/userdocs/docs/refunds.md

 Note that your user must have the "Asperato refunds" permission set applied in order to be able to process refunds.
 This is supplied with the managed package.
 If your refunds are being declined, you may need to speak to your payment processor - some disable refunds by default, and require them to be manually activated before you can refund payments.

 ## Refunds with direct debit
-Processing refunds from direct debit payments can be risky, since a customer has the legal right to ask their bank to refund the payment at any time (even if you have previously refunded the original transaction.)
+Processing refunds from direct debit payments can be risky.
+A customer is protected under the Direct Debit Scheme Rules; if a Direct Debit is collected in error, they should request a refund from their bank.
 This means you could easily end up with a "double refund", and subsequently have to resort to legal means to claim back the funds.